mateuszbuda/deep-thyroid-nodules/README.md

 Output file for cases in the test set are saved to `results/data/predictions_test.csv` with columns \[`ID`, `Prediction`, `Cancer`\].
 File `results/data/predictions_train.csv` has the same format but contains prediction for the training cases.

+## Results analysis and comparison to radiologists

+All notebooks that read predictions from deep learning models and compare them to radiologists are in the `results` folder.

+    cd results
+    jupyter notebook